googleapis/google-cloud-java/CONTRIBUTING.md

 Adding Features
 ---------------
-In order to add a feature to google-cloud:
+In order to add a feature to google-cloud-java:

 The feature must be fully documented using Javadoc and examples should be provided.
 The feature must work fully on Java 7 and above.